spaskalev/libpvl/README.md

 libpvl's IO handing is done through callbacks.
 There are four IO-related callbacks that can be set - pre-save, post-save, pre-load, post-load.

-The pre-load callback will be called upon initializing the pvl_t\* object, if set.
+The pre-load callback will be called upon initializing the struct pvl\* object, if set.
 The pre-load callback should return a FILE\* object from which libpvl will attempt to load a persisted change.

 The post-load callback will be called after libpvl has performed a load attempt.
 It will indicate whether the load  was successful and in turn the post-load callback should indicate whether libpvl should attempt to load another change.